TeemIp/teemip-standalone/README.md

 ## Description
 TeemIp is a free, open source, WEB based, IP Address Management (IPAM) tool that provides comprehensive IP Management capabilities.
 It allows you to manage your IPv4, IPv6 and DNS spaces: track user requests, discover and allocate IPs, manage your IP plan, your subnet space, your zones and DNS records in accordance with best in class DDI practices.

+Its comprehensive, network oriented and evolutive CMDB lets you document all your CIs, their relations and their linkage with the IP world.

 ## Links

 - TeemIp's WEB site is accessible [here][1].